caprica/vlcj/README.md

 You get more than just simple bindings, you also get a higher level framework that hides a lot of the complexities of working with libvlc.

-vlcj works just fine on Linux and Windows and should work on Mac - but for Mac you likely need a bleeding-edge release of vlc.
+vlcj is primarily developed and therefore extensively tested on Linux - it does also work just fine on Windows and should work on Mac - but for Mac you likely need a bleeding-edge release of vlc.

 At least JDK 1.6 is required, and it works without changes on JDK 1.7.